School Uniform Policy

 STATEMENT OF POLICY

-All Moanalua Middle School students are required to comply with the four (4) components of the school uniform effective the first day of school.
-Students must wear a uniform shirt, uniform bottoms, footwear, and outerwear as provided below.
-Outerwear, when worn, must adhere to specifications as well.
+All Moanalua Middle School students are required to comply with the five (5) components of the school uniform effective the first day of school.
+Students must wear a uniform shirt, uniform bottoms, outerwear, footwear, and school issued identification (ID) badge as provided below.
+Outerwear, when worn, must adhere to specifications.
 This policy applies at all times on campus, buses, and field trips, as well as at school-sponsored activities.
 Students must remain in uniform all day, including after school.
 For school-sponsored activities that do not require a uniform, the Standard Dress Code applies.

-- UNIFORM SHIRTS: Colors are ROYAL or NAVY BLUE, WHITE, or GRAY.
+- UNIFORM SHIRTS (TOPS): Approved colors are ROYAL or NAVY BLUE, WHITE, and ASH GRAY.

 - Shirts that are not tucked in must not extend below bottoms.
 (No shirt longer than shorts length)